 Anyway, what really blows me away is the addition of ex-Vile Red singer Julie Schultz.
 She couldn’t be more perfect for the band and their unique introspective blend of classic metal styles.
 Her voice is a super smooth blend of charisma, mystery and sublime mystical presence.
 A surefire win all around so let’s hope they stick with this line-up that also features Jake Stone (drums), Neil James (guitar/vox), Mike Strohkirch (bass/vox) and Harry Rostovtsev (guitars).

-As far as the production goes: it is about the best you can expect from a self-financed release, and doesn’t detract from the songwriting at all.
-Personally, more often than not, I would rather listen to underground sounding releases like Blood of the Djinn than to the slicked up over mixed affairs of major labels.
+Blood of the Djinn than to the slicked up over mixed affairs of major labels.
 If you like the NWOBHM era of metal and love the sound of a fantastic female voice you are not going to want to miss this.
 Get it now.

 Previous releases include a 3 song demo (Sept.
 2003) and the full-length The Method of Murder.